JulianKarlBauer/mechkit/CONTRIBUTING.md

 ## Workflow: Fork -> Modify -> Test -> Pull Request

 The main goal of the project is the reuse of research code to increase the reliability of research results and to accelerate and simplify further research.
 This objective implies the need for continuous extension and improvement.
 As a consequence, code contributions of any kind are welcome.

+Please
+- **fork** the repository,
+- **modify** and extend the code in your personal fork,
+- run **tests**,
-Please fork the repository, extend the code, and submit a merge request to incorporate your changes into the project after review.
+- open a **pull request** to incorporate your changes into original the project after review.